microsoft/autogen/website/docs/Use-Cases/agent_chat.md

 - LLM-based function call.
 In this approach, LLM decides whether or not to call a particular function depending on the conversation status in each inference call.
   By messaging additional agents in the called functions, the LLM can drive dynamic multi-agent conversation.
 A working system showcasing this type of dynamic conversation can be found in the [multi-user math problem solving scenario](https://github.com/microsoft/autogen/blob/main/notebook/agentchat_two_users.ipynb), where a student assistant would automatically resort to an expert using function calls.

+- Graph-Based Group Chat.
+In this approach, a directed graph is input into GraphGroupChat, which inherits from GroupChat.
+AutoGen will then (1) look for a suggested next speaker by the previous speaker, saving one API call.
+(2) If there is no suggested spaeker, use the LLM API to suggest the next speaker.
+(3) Lastly, select a random speaker from the eligible speakers.
+Eligible speakers are successor nodes (agents) from the previous speaker (agent).

 ### Diverse Applications Implemented with AutoGen

 The figure below shows six examples of applications built using AutoGen.